Munir0000/Power-Platform/Training & Travel Tracker/README.md

-# 🌐 CFTC Training & Travel Tracker
+# 🌐Training & Travel Tracker

 A responsive Canvas app designed to streamline the management of organizational training and travel logs.
 This app simplifies data entry, tracking ensuring an efficient process for all users.